AntiPwr/AntiPwr.github.io/root/wiki/Lavinho.md

 **Gludestit is a dying Ferra phylum and Onend is replacing it.**

-[[Gludestit]] was once a powerful phylum of the [[Ferra]] belief in [[Hidraal]], centering on the inconsiderate hoarding of resources and power.
+[[Gludestit]] was once a powerful phylum of [[Ferra]] belief in [[Hidraal]], an ancient prophetic hydra, centering on the inconsiderate hoarding of resources and power.
 Gludestit taught that survival depended on controlling both natural and spiritual wealth, leading to cannibalistic practices and a culture of absorption.
 Although in decline, Gludestit’s philosophy of accumulation still echoes in certain pockets of pirates and Primordials who recall Hidraal’s promise of rising again.

 It is important to know that Ferra, as low-minded creatures, tend to follow simpler belief systems.
 Belief in Hidraal under Gludestit was an example of this during the [[Line from Few]].
 Consequently, the strongest primordials linger from the times of her reign, laying claim to land as biological remnants.
 In the current line, all true Ferra follow two gods, [[Apex and Praeda]].
 This belief system is referred to as [[Onend]] by Huma and resonant scholars.

 ### Pria, Oshe, and the Simi

 **Pria and Oshe are subphylums are found in Babadoo Slim.** <br>
-**Simi are Huma-Ferra Resonants.**

 [[Pria]] is a subphylum of Gludestit that arose in direct opposition to the Tayim Trade Republic’s advancist tendencies.
 Pria’s followers work alongside nature rather than trying to dominate it, believing life and death to be two sides of the same coin.
 The tension between Primalism and Advancism helped spark the [[Battle of the Banquet]], during which Old Badaba fell.
 For many in [[New Badaba]], Pria stands as both a rebellious outcry against oppressive rule and a guiding spiritual presence that helped them rebuild.

 [[Oshe]], meanwhile, is a mystical subphylum of Ashprahm practiced in secrecy on Babadoo Slim—particularly in New Badaba.
 Focusing on ritual invocation and interaction with spirits, Oshe’s followers preserve a more occult aspect of Toma’s primal spirituality.
 While Pria rebels against external domination, Oshe delves into hidden rites, harnessing the energies of both nature and the supernatural.

-The [[Simi]], a subkingdom of simian [[Anthros]], often find themselves caught between these ideologies.
-New World Simi, with their intelligence and structured communities, tend to lean toward advancist or expansionist cultures, while Old World Simi embody more primal instincts.
-Both, however, reflect the broader struggles of Babadoo Slim.